 Once you've selected which questionnaire you'd like to send, it is time to choose how you'll send it.
 There are three ways you can send a questionnaire to a client.

 - Share Link: Generate a link to the questionnaire that you can copy and paste into an email to the investor.
 This is a great option if you want to use your own customized email template, or to include the questionnaire link along with other notes to the client - such as a meeting invitation.

 - Email: Send a formatted email directly from Riskalyze to the client (and a copy to yourself), or choose to send it just to yourself so you can add a few personal touches before forwarding it on to the client.

 - Launch Now: Choose this option if you're completing the questionnaire in person with the client.
 This allows advisors to walk investors through the questionnaire and offer value along the way.
 Many advisors provide this service as a benefit to a fee-based relationship, while others charge a consulting fee.

 Tip: Use Launch Now to have the questionnaire open and ready on a laptop or iPad for when your client arrives at the office.

 Risk Number Approaches

 Set a Risk Target: We developed Risk Targets for clients you already know quite well or for advisors that prefer to start their process with goals, portfolio analysis or financial planning.
 Simply select the Risk Target that is most aligned with the account or portfolio objective.
 When you set a Risk Target, you’ll see a set of preset ranges, or you can click Set Manually and pick the exact Risk Number you prefer.
-When you set a Risk Target, you’ll see a red target icon on the upper left of the Risk Number, to signal that it’s a target.

 Simple Questionnaire: Don’t let the name fool you.
 The simple questionnaire is built on the knowledge and data we gained from tens of thousands of completed risk questionnaires.